html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 <h2 id="toc-intro">Introduction</h2>

-One of the features of today's complex device landscape is that there's a very wide range of screen pixel densities available.
-Application developers need to support all of these screens, which is quite challenging.
-On the mobile web, the challenges are compounded by several extenuating circumstances:
+One of the features of today's complex device landscape is that there's a [very wide range of screen pixel densities][variety-dpi] available.
+Some devices feature very high resolution displays, while others straggle behind.
+Application developers need to support a range of pixel densities, which can be quite challenging.
+On the mobile web, the challenges are compounded by several factors:

 - The broadest variety of devices on different platforms and form factors.
 - Constrained network bandwidth and battery.